Knetic/hotcake/INTERNALS.md

 This is done for a multitude of reasons, not the least of which is to preserve memory.
 In JS, every function that is defined has a memory cost (you have to store it like any other object).
 If we have big functions copied to every instantiated object, we're wasting memory.
 Instead, JS point to *one* function definition, via the prototype.

-This behavior makes it very easy for libraries like Hotcake to step in and edit that prototype, causing any already-instantiated objects to instantly modify their behavior to use the new code.
+This behavior makes it very easy for libraries like Hotcake to step in and edit that prototype, causing any already-instantiated objects to instantly modify their behavior to use the new code - commonly known as hotloading.

 ###Is that all Hotcake does?